NorwegianSeismicArray/urban-seismic-monitoring/README.md

 # Urban seismic monitoring

-Code and examples related to the paper **Monitoring urban construction and quarry blasts with low-cost seismic sensors and machine learning tools in the city of Oslo, Norway**.
+Code and examples related to the submitted paper **Monitoring urban construction and quarry blasts with low-cost seismic sensors and machine learning tools in the city of Oslo, Norway**.

 ## Outlier detection with auto-encoder